 Olivia Franklin, 25, is a freelance writer and project manager based in Folkestone, Kent (UK).
-Olivia considers it her vocation to make a difference for the lives of individuals and communities through arts and culture within the place she lives.
+Olivia considers it her vocation to make a difference to the lives of individuals and communities through arts and culture within the place she lives.

-After trialling writing some descriptive pieces about some of the events happening under Folkestone Fringe in 2018, Olivia was employed as Communications Manager, which later developed to be Artist Project Coordinator, to present day, Project Manager.
-Throughout, Olivia has worked on the Marketing, Curation, Production, Documentation & Evaluation of numerous community arts festivals in Folkestone – such as Salt Festival of the Sea & Environment, Profound Sound – Folkestone’s Experimental Music Festival,Magic Carpets (a Creative Europe platform in which FF represents the UK amongst 15 partner organisations based across Europe), Normal?
+After trialling writing some thought-pieces about some of the events happening under Folkestone Fringe in 2018, Olivia was employed as Media/Communications Manager, which later developed to be Artist Project Coordinator, to present day, Project/Studio Manager.
+Throughout, Olivia has worked on the Marketing, Curation, Production, Documentation & Evaluation of numerous community arts festivals/happenings in Folkestone – such as Salt Festival of the Sea & Environment, Profound Sound – Folkestone,Magic Carpets (a Creative Europe platform in which FF represents the UK amongst now 20 partner organisations based across Europe), Normal?
 Festival of the Brain, Folkestone Fringe’s Folkestone Triennial Programme 2021, as well as many, many other one-off events & activities (to name a few; The Walk's Little Amal, LADA DIY, Last Friday's Folkestone).
-Now, Olivia manages the Folkestone Fringe team and is leading in managing the direction, the big thinking behind the organisation, as well as its outputs, ethics, and aims.
+Now, Olivia manages the Folkestone Fringe team and is largely behind what the direction, the big thinking behind the organisation, as well as its outputs, ethics, and aims, look like.